wisp-forest/docs/docs/accessories/developer/itemstack_components.md

 ### Accessory Nest

-Accessories has a system to allow for nesting an Accessory within another Accessory which can only be used within code or by creating a ItemStack with the given Nest component.
+Accessories has a system that allows for nesting an Accessory within another Accessory.
+This can only be done explicitly with the API (code), or when creating a new ItemStack that has the `nested_accessories` Data Component.
+Example:

 ```JSON
 {